satoru-hara/03_NSW/08-Reports/HNS-Structural-Feedback-Definition-v1.0.md

 why did the reasoning fail?"
 This shift from preference to structure enables feedback that is interpretable, reproducible, and targeted.

-The preliminary evidence from HNS-36 PoC work suggests that structural reasoning errors are real, recurring, and nameable.
+Within the scope of preliminary observations (n=5–8), the evidence suggests that structural reasoning errors are real, recurring, and nameable.
 HNS-SF converts these diagnoses into signals that can guide AI improvement at the coordinate level.

 HNS-SF is not a replacement for existing alignment methods.
 It is a structural layer that makes AI reasoning more transparent, more